EHotwagner/RecoilEngine/AI/Wrappers/DotNet/Architecture.md

-# RecoilEngine/Spring AI Architecture Analysis for Data-Oriented .NET Wrapper
+# RecoilEngine/Spring AI Architecture Analysis for Data-Oriented F# Wrapper

 ## Executive Summary

-This document provides a comprehensive architecture analysis of the RecoilEngine (Spring) AI system and outlines the implementation of a high-performance, **data-oriented .NET wrapper** optimized for AI development.
+This document provides a comprehensive architecture analysis of the RecoilEngine (Spring) AI system and outlines the implementation of a high-performance, **data-oriented F# wrapper** optimized for AI development.
 RecoilEngine uses a callback-based AI interface that delivers events immediately as they occur within each 30Hz simulation frame.
-Our .NET wrapper transforms this into a **F#-first, array-based architecture** for optimal performance through batch operations, cache-friendly data structures, and minimal memory allocations.
+Our F# wrapper transforms this into a **pure data-oriented, array-based architecture** for optimal performance through batch operations, cache-friendly data structures, and minimal memory allocations.

 ## Data-Oriented Architecture Overview